ckoutavas/GoogleAnalytics4/README.md

 If you have used UA dimensions and metrics in the past, you can review the [Universal Analytics to Google Analytics 4 dimensions and metrics equivalence](https://developers.google.com/analytics/devguides/migration/api/reporting-ua-to-ga4-dims-mets)

-# No Filter
+## No Filter

 ```
-import GA4
+from GoogleAnalytics4 import GA4

 report = GA4.BuildReport(property_id='123456789',